TNX-2900

 Prader-Willi Syndrome

-Preclinical – FDA Orphan Drug Designation
+FDA Orphan Drug and Rare Pediatric Disease Designation